 Nurses interested in the High Acuity program should have a minimum of six months (preferably one year) of recent experience on an acute care unit.
 For interested nurses from international practice, residential or other areas of care, a refresher course in acute care may be required.
 BCIT recommends the following programs:

 Please contact one of the institutions above, as well as the High Acuity program at BCIT, to determine an appropriate preparatory course of study.
+Also check out Acute Care Requirements for Specialty Nursing for more information.

 The High Acuity program has been designed for RNs practicing in acute care who are ready to expand their practice.
 High acuity nursing involves caring for acutely ill adults who require hospitalization for complex health disorders and invasive medical and/or surgical treatment regimens.
 In order to adequately care for these patients, nurses need extensive nursing knowledge and skills.
 The High Acuity Specialty Nursing program meets this need by providing registered nurses with evidenced based knowledge and training to expertly recognize, intervene, and manage acute changes in the complex conditions of the patients in their care.